-What can GPs do to reduce the carbon footprint of healthcare?
+What GPs can do to reduce the carbon footprint of healthcare

 The climate crisis is a health crisis, it is affecting us here and now.
 As the global temperature rises, we will see increasing effects on our weather patterns such as flooding and heatwaves.
 As healthcare professionals it is essential that we do everything we can to reduce the carbon footprint of healthcare.
 The NHS has a footprint of 5% of the total UK footprint and has committed to be carbon neutral by 2040.
 In addition, we need to help our patients become healthier which will reduce the impacts of climate change on their health.